 Overcoming loneliness at university: my mental health journey

-Our anonymous guest blogger shares how they went from struggling with loneliness and low mood at university to opening up and developing helpful coping strategies.
+One student's story of how they went from struggling with loneliness and low mood at university to opening up and developing helpful coping strategies.

 When I first started my university course, it wasn’t what I expected – there were very few contact hours and it quickly dawned on me that my course wasn’t going to be an easy place to make friends.
 Seminars weren’t very regular and the groups were changed frequently, which meant there wasn’t much time to get to know people.